covidcaremap/covid19-healthsystemcapacity/README.md

 2. map how capacity responds in place and time to the anticipated spatiotemporal distribution of COVID19 spread
 3. assess our potential and progress in ramping up capacity where needed
 4. identify where and how care gaps remain as proactively as possible
-5. prioritize deployment of more resources to where it needs to be the most to relieve overstrained health systems and minimize deterioriation of care for patients.
+5. prioritize deployment of more resources to where it needs to be the most to relieve overstrained health systems and minimize deterioration of care for patients.

 Help us get going.
 There's no more time to wait.